Graciano-B-L-Junior/cdmp_django/README.md

 It's a full stack project,created to simplify search, analyze, and manage personal (or bussiness if you set categories) spends.

 ## Motivation
-I have a google sheet to put my spends and then find where spended more, but are just numbers, and read an anual spends is burden to me, then i think to create a web system to resolve this issue
+I have a google sheet to put my spends and then find where spended more, but are just numbers, and read an annual spends is a mess to me, then i think to create a web system to resolve this issue.

+## How to install
+#### This project need **docker** and **docker-compose** to build and run

+## Instaling docker and docker-compose (windows and linux users)
+*  install [docker desktop for windows] (https://docs.docker.com/desktop/install/windows-install/) for windows, attention with requirements fit with your computer to install docker
+*  install [docker desktop for linux] (https://docs.docker.com/desktop/install/linux-install/) select your current based platform, if you have doubt how to install, ask to chatgpt or search on google

+## build images and start up containers
+*  in terminal prompt, **sudo docker-compose build**, this will build the containers for development environment